 |Bam Bar||Granita||Granita is a simple shaved ice dessert|

-All in all, I am incredibly grateful for the opportunity to visit one of my new favorite places with my family!
+All in all, I am exceptionally grateful for the possibility to visit certainly one of my new favourite places with my family!
 Have you been to Sicily?
 What were your experiences??